DHTMLX/scheduler-docs/data/api/scheduler_onsaveerror_event.md

 onSaveError
 =============
-@short: fires when some error happened while data updating
+@short: fires when some error has happened during data updating

 @params: